gustaveroussy/sopa/docs/cli.md

 │ annotate      Perform cell-type annotation                     │
-│ check         Run some sanity checks                           │ │ crop          Crop an image based on a user-defined polygon    │ │ explorer      Convertion to the Xenium Explorer's inputs       │ │ patchify      Create patches with overlaps                     │ │ read          Read any technology + write a SpatialData object │ │ report        Create a web-report with figures/QCs             │
+│ check         Run some sanity checks                           │ │ crop          Crop an image based on a user-defined polygon    │ │ explorer      Conversion to the Xenium Explorer's inputs       │ │ patchify      Create patches with overlaps                     │ │ read          Read any technology + write a SpatialData object │ │ report        Create a web-report with figures/QCs             │